Register for our webinar

 How you can accelerate your learnings

 Python supports object-oriented programming and has a concise, readable, and easy-to-learn syntax.
 It is no wonder that it is one of the most popular programming languages.
-An integral part of Python are its built-in functions.
+The strip() function in Python is one of its many integral and built-in functions.

 Python’s strip() function is a built-in function that removes specific leading and trailing characters from the start and end of the original string.
 These characters to remove are given as an argument to strip() for removal.